Trump

 UAE President His Highness Sheikh Mohamed bin Zayed Al Nahyan sent a message of congratulations to Donald Trump on his victory.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman of the Presidential Court, sent similar congratulatory messages to Donald Trump.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai, and Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman of the Presidential Court, sent similar congratulatory messages to Donald Trump.

 “We overcame obstacles that nobody thought possible,” Trump told a victory party in Florida, adding that he would take office with an “unprecedented and powerful mandate.”